ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 NOTE: In order to create a new task you need to add a flag `FLAG_ACTIVITY_NEW_TASK` when starting the activity.

-Example:

-Suppose activity stack: A⏴B⏴C. Then launching activity B would produce: A⏴B⏴C⏴B .

 #### What is a "singleTop" launchMode?

+Suppose activity stack: A ⏴B ⏴C. Then launching C again would produce: A ⏴B ⏴C onNewIntent().

 - If an instance of an activity is on top of the stack an activity won’t be created, instead `onNewIntent()` will be called.